 You should keep in mind that just because you’ve made it through the first few months, you shouldn’t feel overly confident.
 Belly button piercing rejections can happen at any point – even months or years after you’ve had the piercing done.

-And because they can happen so slowly, you might think you’re out of the woods even if you’re not.
+Due to the fact that they can happen so slowly, you might think you’re out of the woods, even if you’re not.

 Here are some of the signs you might notice if a rejection begins:

 Migration is when your belly button jewelry is slowing pushed closer toward the surface of your skin.
 Some migration is normal and isn’t a reason to panic.
 Though, you should still have it checked out by your piercer to see if it’s concerning or normal.